-Buttermilk Country – Year Round Playground
+Buttermilk Boulders Country – A Year Round Playground

 Buttermilk Country is a well-known, world-class bouldering destination.
 The massive boulders provide some of the most accessible and diverse bouldering in the country with routes that offer everything from fun scrambling to highly technical ‘problems’ that challenge even the world’s best climbers.
 It also offers so much more!
+Even if you aren’t a rock climber this area is well worth a visit.

 The area covers 325 acres of high desert meadow harboring clear streams weaving among the rocky hills.
 Numerous dirt tracks and single-track trails connect for miles of hiking, trail-running, mountain biking and dirt biking in and around the hills.
 Plus this network of dirt roads from the early years of mining and ranching here provide wonderful OHV driving opportunities.
+For an in-depth look at the Buttermilks, be sure to check out Bishop’s comprehensive guide.

 What Makes It Great